hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_network_interface.html.markdown

 * `location` - (Required) The Azure Region where the Azure Stack HCI Network Interface should exist.
 Changing this forces a new resource to be created.

-* `custom_location_id` - (Required) The ID of Custom Location where the Azure Stack HCI Network Interface should exist.
+* `custom_location_id` - (Required) The ID of the Custom Location where the Azure Stack HCI Network Interface should exist.
 Changing this forces a new resource to be created.

 * `ip_configuration` - (Required) An `ip_configuration` block as defined below.
 Changing this forces a new resource to be created.